|Inq-Blotter: Revolutionizing How Teachers Identify and Support Students Needing Help During Inquiry

 |Phase I Development

-In prior work, the researchers built a series of virtual physics labs to assess middle school studentís science inquiry practice and understanding.
-In this project, the team is developing and testing a prototype of Inq-Blotter, a web-based platform intended to provide teachers immediate feedback on student progress while using the labs.
-The prototype dashboard will alert teachers when students are struggling on specific inquiry practices and provide actionable information to guide practice.
-The project will also develop resources and curriculum to facilitate classroom integration.
-The Phase I pilot study will include four teachers across four classes per teacher.
-The researchers will examine whether the prototype functions as planned and if teachers are able use student data to inform instructional practice.
+In other IES funded research and development, the team built a series of virtual physics labs to assess middle school student's science inquiry practice and understanding.
+In this Phase 1 project, the team developed and tested a prototype of Inq-Blotter, a web-based platform to provide teachers immediate feedback on student progress while using the labs.
+The prototype dashboard alerts teachers when students are struggling on specific inquiry practices and provides teachers actionable information to guide practice.
+In addition to developing the dashboard, the project team also developed prototypes of resources and curriculum to facilitate classroom integration.
+The Phase I pilot study included 5 teachers and 196 students and results indicated that the prototype operated as intended.
+Teachers also reported increased awareness of areas where students were having difficulty, and increased collaboration with students.